taymoork2/collab-ui-react/README.md

 Learn more about the project's [technologies](docs/technology.md), [setup](docs/setup.md), [structure](docs/structure.md), and [gulp tasks](docs/gulp-tasks.md).

 Post any questions to the 'Atlas UI Dev Team' Spark room.
-If you need an invite to the room, please open an [issue](https://sqbu-github.cisco.com/WebExSquared/wx2-admin-web-client/issues/new) and include the text: "Please add $cec_user_id to the 'Atlas UI Dev Team' room.
-Thanks!"
+Contributors are expected to be actively engaged on Spark.
+If you need more help or access to a Spark room, please reach out to a [core team member](http://cs.co/atlas-triage#im-still-stuck-who-can-i-contact).

 ## Rules and Guidelines